nasa/DERT/dert/doc/README.txt

 The maximum memory allocation for DERT is set to 2 GB and LayerFactory is set to 8 GB.
 Java will try to allocate this much virtual memory.
-The maximum memory can be modified by changing MAX_MEM in the dert and layerfactory scripts.
+The maximum memory can be modified in the dert and layerfactory scripts by changing MAX_MEM.
 To change the Mac app, right-click on dert.app, select "Show Package Contents" from the context menu.
 Open the Contents directory and double-click on Info.plist to edit.
 Open JVMOptions and change the -Xmx memory option.
 Save.